-Cambridge has one of the largest and best history departments in the world and the course we offer reflects this quality and breadth of interest.
-We can offer you a huge range of options that span two millennia and circle the globe.
-Our course also reflects the rich diversity of modern historical writing, with cultural and social history figuring as prominently as politics and economic development.
+Cambridge has one of the largest and best history departments in the world, and the course we offer reflects this quality and breadth of interest.
+We can offer you a huge range of options that span three millennia and circle the globe.
+Our course also reflects the rich diversity of modern historical writing, with cultural, social and intellectual history figuring as prominently as political or economic history, and with global history sitting alongside British and European history.
 In fact, you will have the opportunity to investigate practically any period or aspect of history that interests you.

-At the same time, our course is highly focused in its objectives.
+At the same time, our course has clear, tightly focused, objectives.
 It will equip you with a broad range of historical knowledge and understanding.
 It will teach you to evaluate critically the significance and usefulness of primary and secondary material.
-It aims to instil in you the confidence to undertake self-directed learning: To define your own questions and set your own goals.
-And it emphasises the importance of assembling, organising and presenting your ideas, clearly and coherently.
+It aims to instil in you the confidence to undertake self-directed learning – in other words, to define your own questions, and to go about answering them using the analytical and research skills you have picked up.
+And it emphasises the importance of assembling, organising and presenting your ideas clearly and coherently.
 Studying history will provide you with a multifaceted insight into human experience and help you to make sense of a complex, globalising world.

 What are we looking for?

 There is no such thing as an ‘identikit historian’ and so there is no simple answer to this question.

 Apart from history, you do not need any particular subjects at A' level.
 A foreign language is certainly useful but not necessary.
 However, you should enjoy making analytical judgements, be able to think laterally, discriminate critically, enjoy reading, and have a burning curiosity about the past.

 If you are a mature student, go here for more information about requirements for study at Cambridge: